- Get Involved

 BIBLIOGRAPHY:Frederick Webb Hodge, ed., Handbook of American Indians North of Mexico (2 vols., Washington: GPO, 1907, 1910; rpt., New York: Pageant, 1959).
 Alejandro Prieto, Historia, geografía y estadística del estado de Tamaulipas (Mexico City: Tip.
 Escalerillas, 1873; rpt., Mexico City: M. Porrúa, 1975).
 Gabriel Saldivar, Los Indios de Tamaulipas (Mexico City: Pan American Institute of Geography and History, 1943).
 Rudolph C. Troike, "Notes on Coahuiltecan Ethnography," Bulletin of the Texas Archeological Society 32 (1962).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "SALAPAQUE INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bms02), accessed May 22, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "SALAPAQUE INDIANS," accessed May 23, 2019, http://www.tshaonline.org/handbook/online/articles/bms02.